WINE BLOG

 Brittan Vineyards [Andrea Johnson Photography]

-Oregon is one region that the average wine consumer knows a tiny bit about but rarely gets an opportunity to taste.
-The wineries aren’t usually big enough to export to Canada and the retailers look to California due to regional recognition and industry marketing initiatives.
-If we are lucky we might find good Washington wines due to proximity.
-Oregon is the in between state.
-Here and there you will find agents who like and represent these wineries and retailers who seek out unrealized opportunities.
-Shanyn Ward from Cask and Barrel Liquor Store in Westbank BC and Colin Bussiere from Only Hearts Spirits Agency recently offered wine lovers in the Okanagan a taste of Oregon.
+Oregon is one region that the average wine consumer knows a tiny bit about but rarely gets an opportunity to taste, often missing out on the diverse selections highlighted in an Oregon wine map.
+The wineries in Oregon aren’t usually big enough to export to Canada, and retailers often look to California due to regional recognition and industry marketing initiatives.
+If we are lucky, we might find good Washington wines due to proximity, but Oregon, often showcased in an Oregon wine map for its unique vineyards, is the in-between state that deserves more attention.

 The continuing weak Canadian dollar doesn’t help these prices but if you are looking for a fresh perspective on American wines this is the place to start.